Everlag/preordain-client/app/markdown/announce.pmd.md

 ## Let me know what you want

 Here's a survey, it's short.
 I want preorda.in to have a niche, you decide which one it fills.
 Open until November 22.

+If you have any questions, you probably got here from a forum.
+If you didn't, try me on twitter [@ExcessiveLag](https://twitter.com/ExcessiveLag)